 3. Target the right audience for optimized reach to your ideal users.

 A lot of social media platforms are changing their algorithms to mirror Google’s.
 There is now an element of SEO that is being incorporated into social media - only the most relevant content will appear in user’s newsfeeds.

 That’s why it’s important to make sure that you are targeting the right audience.
 You don’t want to waste your time and resources sharing content with the people outside your target personas.
 A lot of this will be solved once you’ve identified which platforms to reach your users on, but each one has different tools and nuances that make your job easier and more effective.

 For example: Facebook is a pretty popular social media platform for businesses, and it has a targeted organic reach option.
 You can choose to have your post only show up to targeted demographics, based on things like gender, age, location, language, education level, and so on.
-Check out this article for a more detailed walkthrough of how to use this feature from Facebook.

 And as we discussed in this blog, Twitter is famous for their hashtags.
 Hashtags also help include your post in loop with other relevant posts under a certain topic.

 Spend some time learning about the nuances of each social media platform and how you can optimize your content across the web.

 4. Identify when the best time is to post your content.